 Strengthened information security and privacy to the citizens and creation of regional centers of coordination for incidents in computing security (CIRT).

-United Kingdom: Strengthened information security and privacy to the citizens and creation of regional centers of coordination for incidents in computing security (CIRT).
+United Kingdom: Streghthen the continued development of appropriate information security and privacy to citizens and continue to support capacity building on incident response and coordination. creation of regional centers of coordination for incidents in computing security (CIRT).

-Egypt: trengthened information security and privacy to the citizens and creation of regional centers of coordination for incidents in computing security (CIRT).
+Egypt: Strengthened information security and privacy to the citizens, and creation of regional centers of coordination for incidents in computing security (CIRT).

-ICANN: Strengthened information security and privacy to the citizens and creation of regional centers of coordination for incidents in computing security (CIRT).
+ICANN: Strengthened confidence and security in the use of ICTs and enhance citizen privacy with the creation of regional centers of coordination for incidents in computing security (CIRT).

 Lack of on-going investment in digital inclusion measures.